Topics we will cover in this section:

 - You are not allowed to have Medicare Advantage that includes prescription drug coverage and a stand-alone Medicare Part D plan at the same time.

-- If you have End-Stage Renal Disease (ESRD), you are not eligible for Medicare Advantage.
+- If you have End-Stage Renal Disease (ESRD), you are now eligible for Medicare Advantage.
+Those with ESRD were not eligible for Medicare Advantage plans in the past.

 - Medicare Advantage plans differ by county, and some, but not all, offer vision, hearing, dental, and prescription drug coverage.